developer-friendly/blog/docs/posts/2024/0017-per-pr-deployment.md

 -8<- "docs/codes/2024/0017/echo-server/overlays/test/kustomization.yml"
 ```

-Notice that on this file, you see a couple of placeholders in the format of
+Notice that on this stack, you see a couple of placeholders in the format of
 bash interpolation, e.g., `${IMAGE_TAG}` and `${PR_NUMBER}`.
 These are not
 known at the time of writing.
 Instead, they are dynamically generated values
 coming from our [GitHub Actions] CI workflow which you will see shortly.